 Why You Probably Don’t Need to Clean Your Solar Panels

 For the most part, solar panels are low-maintenance systems.
 Most panels are pitched, meaning that they are inclined slightly.
 This means that they can be cleaned off fairly well by rain – the rain hits the panels, dislodges dust and dirt, and carries it away due to the slope.
 If your panels have even a 5-degree incline, the rain should clean them well enough that you don’t have to take further action.
 Studies show that less than 0.05% of solar panels’ production is lost due to standard dirt and dust and by cleaning the solar panels on a standard house, you would most likely gain less than $8 in energy production per month.
 That doesn’t really make up for the cost of hiring a professional cleaning service!

 The information above applies to standard scenarios.
 However, there are a few exceptions that might make it necessary to clean your solar panels:

 - Location: If you live in a big city with a lot of pollution, close to a factory or airport, by a farm, or in another location with significantly increased pollutants, your solar panels may accumulate more light-blocking particles than those in other locations.

-- Substance: Regular dirt and dust might not have much of an impact, but certain materials can.
-Oil from airports and truck routes, bird droppings, sticky pollen, and snow can have a significant impact on energy production.
+- Substances: Regular dirt and dust might not have much of an impact, but certain materials can.
+Oil from airports and truck routes, bird droppings, sticky pollen, and snow can significantly impact energy production.
 Most of the time, snow will slide off of your solar panels as it begins to melt, but if your panels are flat or it’s extremely cold, you could have a problem.